hwdsl2/docker-ipsec-vpn-server/README.md

 Password: <VPN Password>
 ```

-(Optional) Backup the generated VPN credentials (if any) to the current directory:
+(Optional) Backup the generated VPN login details (if any) to the current directory:

 ```
 docker cp ipsec-vpn-server:/opt/src/vpn-gen.env ./